JoschiZ/WCL-TS-Components/README.md

 iAmAImport()
 ```
 It does not matter, where in your code the /// reference is done and all
-triple slash references will be removed by gulp and this not be present
+triple slash references will be removed by gulp and will not be present
 in the resulting JS.

 The `.ts` from above will transpile into the following.